simeononsecurity/simeononsecurity.ch/content/software-development-career-playbook/getting-started-in-software-development/how-to-start-a-career-in-software-development/index.en.md

 ---
-title: "How to Start a Career in Software Development: Entry Paths and First Steps"
+title: "How to Start a Career in Software Development"
 draft: false
 toc: true
 date: 2026-07-22